raptor4694/SpongyProtectionStones/README.md

 SpongyProtectionStones its a basic port of any PreciousStones plugin, just with the basic protection stone type

+Disclaimer: This plugin its still in beta!
+Its very hard to me add prevention of any way to grief, please consider support this project reporting issues and making pull requests!

 ## Permissions
 + Flags: `ps.flag.{flag-name}`
 + Commands: `ps.command.{command-name}`